LK (spacecraft): Testing

-The LK variant T2K was tested uncrewed in Earth orbit over three missions as Kosmos 379, Kosmos 398 and Kosmos 434.
-The first test was on November 24, 1970, the second on February 26, 1971, and the third on August 12, 1971.
+The LK variant T2K was tested uncrewed in Earth orbit over three missions between 1970 and 1971.

 All three LKs were launched with the Soyuz-L rocket.
 The first flight imitated the planned working cycle of the Blok E stage.
 The second and third flights were intended to test the LK's behavior under several flight anomalies.
 All flights went well, and the LK was considered ready for crewed flight.

 Cancellation

 The success of the Apollo program in putting American astronauts on the Moon in 1969 meant that the United States won the Moon race, although plans were being drawn right up until the early 1970s.
 Four N1 launches were attempted including two later with dummy LK but all were failures, despite engineering improvements after each failure.
 The second launch attempt on July 3, 1969, just 13 days prior to the launch of Apollo 11, was a catastrophic failure which destroyed both the rocket and the launch complex.
 Subsequently, the complete L3 lunar expedition complex with regular LK and Soyuz 7K-LOK module-spacecraft for Moon flyby and landing by full uncrewed mission of future crewed scenario was prepared for fifth launch of modified N1 rocket in August 1974.
 The N1-L3 program was cancelled in May 1974 and the Soviets decided to concentrate on the development of space stations, achieving several firsts in the process.

 In 2017, there was an anonymous claim that Chinese officials asked the Ukrainians to rebuild the very original LK's propulsion module using modern materials like new computer technology replacing obsolete electronics in the module's flight control system.
 According to the agreement, Ukrainians will transfer China the newly produced set of design documentation for the propulsion module, but the hardware itself will remain in Ukraine.
 In the future, Ukrainians might assist the Chinese in organizing the production of the technology in China, sources said.